Uncharted 2: Among Thieves: Critical response

 The game was criticized for some negative issues, such as lapses in the control system.
 The New York Times noted that "... its finicky controls can frustrate at times".
 Tom Bramwell of Eurogamer found that "there are ... a few occasions where the platforming lets you down ... despite the feeling you were jumping in the right direction".
 IGN described certain repetitive gunfight sequences as "a little aggravating" and complained about the "very linear" climbing sections, yet calling it a forced complaint.

 The game was placed 19th in Dengeki online's reader poll of the best games of 2009, making it the only non-Japanese game in the list.
+For its 15th anniversary, IGN wrote "...it was Uncharted 2 that set the template for the cinematic story-driven adventure game that would become PlayStation’s bread and butter in the years to come."

 Sales

 NPD Group's sales data show that Uncharted 2 was the top-selling game in the United States for October 2009, at about 537,000 units sold, while Media Create's sales data has Uncharted 2 selling 47,000 units for its first day in Japan.
 Phil Rosenberg of SCE says the game has crossed the one million sold mark on November 12, 2009.
-According to gaming analyst Jesse Divnich, Uncharted 2 is the third first-party title on the PlayStation 3 to sell over 1 million units in North America.
-As of February 2010, the game has sold over 3.5 million copies worldwide, becoming the fastest selling first-party title on any PlayStation platform.
+According to gaming analyst Jesse Divnich, Uncharted 2 is the third first-party game on the PlayStation 3 to sell over 1 million units in North America.
+As of February 2010, the game has sold over 3.5 million copies worldwide, becoming the fastest selling first-party game on any PlayStation platform.
 Uncharted 2 is now part of Sony's selection of Greatest Hits.
-Naughty Dog said that the title sold 3.8 million worldwide in September 2010.
+Naughty Dog said that it sold 3.8 million worldwide in September 2010.
 By December 2011, over 5 million copies of the game had been sold.
 As of March 2015, Uncharted 2 has sold 6.5 million copies.

 Awards

-Uncharted 2: Among Thieves received over 300 industry awards including over 200 Game of the Year awards and has been called one of the best video games of all time for its set pieces, graphics, motion capture acting, original characters and performances, as well as the story and multiplayer.
+Uncharted 2: Among Thieves received over 300 industry awards, including over 200 Game of the Year awards.
 At the 2009 Spike Video Game Awards, it earned a record eight award nominations, winning three, including Game of the Year.
 IGN, among numerous other video gaming websites and publications awarded Uncharted 2 their overall Game of the Year award.
-The game also won ten AIAS Interactive Achievement Awards including Game of the Year.
+Uncharted 2 received a record fifteen nominations during the AIAS 13th Annual Interactive Achievement Awards; it ultimately won ten of them, including Game of the Year, tying with fellow Naughty Dog game The Last of Us (2013) for the most honored game in the Academy's history.